Get a FREE inspection within 24 hrs.

 Take Action Today

-Understanding dry rot causes empowers you to protect your Seattle home.
+Understanding dry rot causes.
+Get answers with a professional inspection empowers you to protect your Seattle home.
 If you suspect any of these issues, a professional inspection can prevent costly repairs and preserve your property’s value.
 Trust Seattle Trim Repair, your local experts, to address all your dry rot needs.
-Contact us at (425) 517-1751 or our contact page for a free quote, and let’s keep your home safe!
+Contact us at (206) 395-8110 or our contact page for a free quote, and let’s keep your home safe!